nikhilps2008/Ontario-City-Safety-and-Housing-Insights/README.md

   - `eda/` - SQL queries for exploratory data analysis

 - **`reports/`**: Contains project reports, visualizations, and assets.
-  - `figures/` - PNG images of the Tableau dashboards
+  - `figures/` - PNG images of the Power BI dashboard
-  - `videos/` - Videos demonstrating the Tableau dashboards
+  - `videos/` - Videos demonstrating the Power BI dashboard
-  - `powerbi/` - Power BI workbook files and dashboards
+  - `powerbi/` - Power BI workbook files and dashboard

 - **`README.md`**: This file.

 ## Data Cleaning and EDA
 Data cleaning and exploratory data analysis were performed using SQL to prepare the data for visualization.
-Each dataset was processed to ensure consistency, accuracy, and relevancy before being imported into Tableau for visualization.
+Each dataset was processed to ensure consistency, accuracy, and relevancy before being imported into Power BI for visualization.

 ## Visualizations
 Interactive dashboards were created using Tableau to visualize key insights.
 The following dashboard elements are included: